tudorflanja/brain-tumor-classification/README.md

 ## 📂 Files in This Repository

 - `main.py` – contains the complete training and evaluation pipeline
-- `report.pdf` – full project documentation including figures and analysis
+- `Raport.pdf` – full project documentation including figures and analysis